 In spite of several setbacks (be it fires, floods or simple teardowns), several buildings in White Rock still stand from the days of old.
 One of the most famous locations (though not always recognized as a heritage building due to drastic structural changes) is the Coast Capital Playhouse.
 For many decades it was much smaller than it is today, a tiny theatre built out of a decommissioned store-front.
 Today, in spite of renovations and touch-ups made to the facility, the old dressing rooms still stand behind the stage and up some rickety old stairs.
 The audience may not see it, but it’s there!
 (And said to be haunted!)

 The Little Theatre as it looked back in 1950.
 It would be several more years before the theatre was up and running at its current location on Johnston Road – sourced from the White Rock Players’ Club

 Along the waterfront, many other historic buildings still stand, seen in the background of antique photos and videos.
-Many of Marine Drive’s storefronts have become iconic local businesses such as Charlie Don’t Surf, the Oceanside Public House and Dolce Gelato.
+Many of Marine Drive’s storefronts have become iconic local businesses such as Charlie Don’t Surf and the Ocean Beach.
 The Old Sun Building, a memory of White Rock’s beloved old newspaper is now home to a convenience store and pilates studio.

 Circa 1956 – The building now home to office spaces and Dolce Gelato can be seen in the background.

 Sourced from Treasures from the Past on Flickr